Santa Clarita DMV Hearing Lawyer

 Negligent Operator Hearing

 The prospect of facing a Negligent Operator Hearing for future violations is a good reason to contest all traffic infractions as they occur.
-Once a hearing is called, Los Angeles DMV Defense Attorney Daniel E. Kann will fight to defend your right to drive.
+Once a hearing is called, a DMV defense attorney can fight to defend your right to drive.

-The California Department of Motor Vehicles may call for a hearing if it believes you have a physical or mental condition which impairs your ability to safely operate a motor vehicle.
+The California DMV may call for a hearing if it believes you have a physical or mental condition which impairs your ability to safely operate a motor vehicle.
 Impairment to mobility, stamina and coordination, as well as sensory functions and mental abilities may trigger a DMV hearing.

 In some cases, doctors are required to report certain medical conditions, such as Alzheimer’s.
 In other cases, a police officer may call for a hearing following a traffic stop.
 The state will notify you of a hearing and submit a Driver Medical Evaluation form for your completion.

-Consulting an experienced Los Angeles DMV Defense lawyer is vital.
-The time to challenge such hearings is at the earliest stage, not once a finding of impairment has been issued by the Department of Motor Vehicles.
+Consulting an experienced lawyer is vital.
+The time to challenge such hearings is at the earliest stage, not once a finding of impairment has been issued by the DMV.

 These hearings can result in driving restrictions, or suspension or revocation of your driving privileges.
 Hiring an experienced attorney to prepare for the hearing is a vital step in protecting your right to drive.